 Major Professor as Advisor

 The Graduate School requires that each student have a major professor to advise, supervise and approve the program of study.
 Students are assigned faculty advisors in the DPT program.
-Faculty advisors are core members of the DPT program faculty who are also licensed or eligible for licensure in the state of Wisconsin.
+Faculty advisors are core members of the DPT program faculty who are also licensed.